vmasich/ulook/README.md

 - Another optimization should be implemented in the Data Store.
-Current internal structure is flat, so buckets are in the same level, the optimized implementation will use hierarchical structure with nested buckets, following the Domain Names levels.
+Current internal structure is flat, so buckets are in the same level, the optimized implementation will use hierarchical structure with nested buckets, following the Domain Names levels and path components.
 It will speed up the lookups.
-It is not implemented because current implementation is already beyond the scope of this "staightforward" exersize.
+It is not implemented because current implementation complexity is already beyond the scope of this "staightforward" exersize.

 - To address pp. 3 in the problem statement, the REST API supports bulk URL updates.
+JSON is used for the simplicity, CSV will be more efficient.
 	However 5000 URL a day  sounds too little -  may be 5000 per request?

 ## API Reference